Richard Sherman Patriots Trade Rumors: Would Seattle Seahawks Trade Sherman To Cowboys Or Patriots?

 Richard Sherman-Patriots rumors are creating a lot of buzz on social media.
-The New England Patriots want Sherman and it appears that the Seattle Seahawks rumors about listening to offers may have some basis in reality.
+The New England Patriots want Sherman, and it appears that the Seattle Seahawks rumors about listening to offers may have some basis in reality.
 A Richard Sherman trade might put the Seahawks in a difficult position during the 2017 season, though, as the team would have a big hole in the secondary to fill.
 While the 2017 NFL Draft might hold an answer at cornerback, it might be the wrong direction for the Seahawks to move, unless the team wants to go through a short rebuilding phase.

 A new report by NBC Sports is stating that the Richard Sherman trade rumors have been fueled by the participation of the All-Pro cornerback.
 If the story is to be believed, teams like the New England Patriots, Philadelphia Eagles, Atlanta Falcons, Pittsburgh Steelers, Dallas Cowboys, and Green Bay Packers might just have a shot at acquiring Sherman.
 At that point, it then becomes a question of which franchise is willing to offer the Seahawks the best package of players and draft picks in order to get a deal done.
 The Sherman to Patriots rumors might anger many fans though.